steve600/KodiJsonRpcSample/README.md

 }
 ```

-Such a request can now be easily created as shown here:
+A request can now be easily created as shown here:

 ```c#
 // Create request